Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

-# Build a Docker image and deploy to Azure
+# Build a Docker image and deploy it to Azure

 In order to run an app in a container, you must first "containerize" or "Dockerize" the app by placing it in a Docker container image.
 Then you deploy the image to a container registry and create a container from that image.